-- We have 12 miles of wide white sand beaches, over 50 miles of bike and leisure trails, 23 golf courses on-island (another 22 near-by), and more than 300 tennis courts.
+- We have 13 miles of wide white sand public beaches, over 100 miles of bike and leisure trails, 23 golf courses on-island (another 22 near-by), and more than 300 tennis courts.

-We hope this will aid you in finding a company that has that special “thing to do” for your visit to the Lowcountry.
-(And when you call or visit our advertisers, please don’t forget to mention that you read about them or saw their ad in “101”!)
+We hope this magazine will aid you in finding that has that special “thing to do” for your visit to the Lowcountry.
+(And when you call or visit our advertisers, please don’t forget to mention that you read about them or saw their ad in “101”!).

 One last thing: Please contact our editor (843-682-3205) if you find any inaccuracies or have any suggestions.

 So, sit back and read.
 Then get up and enjoy!